-The Cool Science project would not be possible without the attention of caring parents.
-No student works in isolation and the more parents can do to support a student’s efforts, then the more learning about climate change will take place.
-The following are suggestions for parents that should help produce a successful project and learning experience.
+The Cool Science project would not be possible without the attention of caring parents and guardians.
+No student works in isolation and the more parents and guardians can do to support a student’s efforts, then the more learning about climate change will take place.
+The following are suggestions for parents and guardians that should help produce a successful project and learning experience.
 If a question arises dealing with the science of climate change or the technical aspects of the competition, please feel free to contact us

 .
 We will do our best to address your questions and respond to you in a timely fashion.

-Parents can be invaluable to this project.
+Parents and guardians can be valuable to this project.
 Parental interest sends a strong signal to students that the project is important and that the topic of climate change is one worth studying.
-Suggestions for how parents can best support their student include:
+Suggestions for how parents can best support their child(ren) include:

-- Talk with your student about climate change.
+- Talk with your child(ren) about climate change.
 Ask them questions and identify specific ideas that need clarification.

 - Resolve technical issues that may arise with computers, the internet, and /or submitting projects.